Community Paediatricians are doctors specially trained and experienced in child health who see children outside a hospital.

 - Support is being provided by other professionals

-- Medical intervention is not required
+- Further medical intervention is not required

 The decision to discharge to the support of all others in the child’s life will always be discussed and agreed with the child or young person, their family and other relevant professionals.

 You can mainly expect to speak to us face to face in appointments and occasionally by a telephone appointment if clinically required.
 You can also expect to receive clinic letters and reports.